laelgelc/cl_st1_gelc/README.md

 #### Decision

 Since the original Bash script snippet is not reliable when executed on an Ubuntu system the proposed solution consists of replacing it by a Python programme.

+#### Result

+The issue was solved by the `extract_factors.py` programmme.